After 38 days in the hospital, he fully recovered from coronavirus

-WASHINGTON — More than a month after being diagnosed with COVID-19, a D.C. man has fully recovered from coronavirus, finally sent home after 38 days in MedStar Washington Hospital.
+WASHINGTON — More than a month after being diagnosed with COVID-19, a D.C. man has fully recovered from coronavirus, finally sent home after 38 days in MedStar Washington Hospital Center.

 MedStar says the patient spent the majority of his time hooked up to a ventilator, with each day being a struggle to breathe and fight the virus.
 But with the help of the hospital staff, he was able to build strength to fully recover without being sent to a rehab facility.

-"Our hearts are full of joy and gratitude as we sent home another patient who recovered from COVID-19, after 38 days in the hospital," the caption reads on a Facebook video posted by MedStar Washington.
+"Our hearts are full of joy and gratitude as we sent home another patient who recovered from COVID-19, after 38 days in the hospital," the caption reads on a Facebook video posted by MedStar Washington Hospital Center.
 "So many team members were involved in his care, so he could be reunited with his family.
 We wish our patient the very best!"

 While we don't know much more about this patient (we've reached out for an interview, which has been politely declined at this time), we celebrate his recovery and say "Thank you" to all of our frontline workers fighting the coronavirus.